Larodar/qryptex/README.md

 A small encryption tool to quickly encrypt a message or file and send the result over an insecure channel (Discord, Slack, etc).
 The idea is to be able to send a password or files containing sensitive data to someone you know and not having to fight with settings or worry about the channel.

-## Rust implementation

-Does not support creation and storing of a key pair.
-On linux we could just invoke openssl.
-Has no UI (yet?).
-Tests are missing!

-## Python implementation

-Does not run without a python installation and has a dependency to the cryptodome package.
-Has no UI (yet?).

 ## Usage

 Usage: qryptex [option(s)]